UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 * Campaign information shall be editable

 Database
-* Stores information related to donations
-  * Includes donor’s name, amount donated, type of donation, date, and the campaign or event associated with the donation
-* Stores information related to grants
-  * Includes the organization’s name, grant name, status of the grant, amount requested, amount received, start date, and due dates
-* Stores information related to pledges
-  * Includes constituent name, pledge date, pledge amount, associated campaign, fund type (generic desired use), event, payment type, pledge status, and additional details
-* Stores information related to constituents
-  * Includes personal information (names, addresses, contact details, relationships)
-  * Includes business information regarding employment (organization name, affiliation)
-  * Includes information related to donations and pledges
-  * Includes information related to volunteer work (trainings, certifications)
-* Stores information related to volunteers
-  * Includes their name, age, address, email, emergency contact, agreement to media use and background check, and status regarding their training (if necessary).
 * Admins need to be able to backup the database
-* Admins need to be able to import data from spreadsheets and export data onto spreadsheets
+* Admins need to be able to import data from Excel spreadsheets